DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-3/sdff-chapter-2/_index.md

 ![](foleyartistsCincinnati1945.jpg)

 {{% note %}}
-Jack Foley was a New Yorker of Irish descent, who grew up on Long Island.
+- Jack Foley, a New Yorker of Irish descent, grew up on Long Island.

-...When Universal needed to add sound to Showboat (1929), Jack seized the opportunity to pitch in and help solve the latest problem brought on by this new technology—or opportunity, depending on one’s perspective.
+- When Universal needed to add sound to *Showboat* (1929), Jack seized the opportunity to help solve the challenges brought by synchronized sound.

-When The Jazz Singer (1927) was released, Warner Brothers recorded small segments of sound for Al Jolson’s improvisational singing performance while leaving the rest of the film as a silent production.
+- *The Jazz Singer* (1927) introduced Warner Brothers’ recording small segments of sound for Al Jolson’s singing, while the rest of the film remained silent.
 {{%/ note %}}

 ---